10 Best Bar Prep Sinks

 Maintenance and Long-Term Care

-Brushed stainless finishes hide minor scratches better than polished mirrors, which is why most of our recommended bar prep sinks use brushed or matte surfaces.
+Brushed stainless finishes hide minor scratches better than polished mirrors, which is why most recommended bar prep sinks use brushed or matte surfaces.
 Black PVD and powder-coated finishes look striking but may show hard-water spots more readily; a quick daily wipe with a microfiber cloth prevents buildup.
 For granite composite bowls, avoid abrasive pads and acidic cleaners that can etch the resin binders.
-Regardless of material, a basket strainer drain catches fruit pits and ice shards before they enter the plumbing, saving you from mid-party clogs.
+Regardless of material, a basket strainer drain catches fruit pits, mint stems, and ice shards before they enter the plumbing, saving you from mid-party clogs.

 Reliability Signals and Review Analysis